Children can often be notoriously fussy when it comes to food and many mums often worry about if their kids are getting a balanced diet.

 As a bonus, if you are among the first 1,000 people to use this tool, you will be able to request for a free gift worth $50!

-What’s more, mums of kids identified with picky eating habits can also request for a free PediaSure sample.
+Here’s something more in store for you.
+Mums of kids identified with picky eating habits can also request for a free PediaSure sample.

 Some useful tips to tackle feeding difficulties